-Illegal Pot Grows In America's Public Forests Are Poisoning Wildlife And Water
+Illegal Pot Operations In Public Forests Are Poisoning Wildlife And Water

 Despite legalization in 11 states and the District of Columbia, there's a thriving black market for pot.
 Drug cartels still see a way to make fast cash.
 This site alone produced nearly 9,000 plants, officials say, worth an estimated full-harvest street value of some $1.5 million.

 "We estimate that that 95% or more of the grows on public lands are controlled by foreign drug trafficking organizations," says Rich McIntyre, who directs CROP, the Cannabis Removal on Public Lands Project.

 CROP is a new group trying to get more public funding to clean up these sites and boost police, science and public support for the issue.
-"These growers are trying undercut the legal market by about 50 percent and of course a lot of the product that they're growing is filled with these poisons," McIntryre says, "and it's likely finding its way into the market in various forms - flower, oils and vape pens."
+"These growers are trying undercut the legal market by about 50 percent, and of course, a lot of the product that they're growing is filled with these poisons," McIntyre says, "and it's likely finding its way into the market in various forms — flower, oils and vape pens."

 Forest Service budget cuts have left the agency without enough boots on the ground to stop more of the grows let alone help repair the damage.
-There are just six law enforcement agents to patrol the entire 2.2 million acre Shasta-Trinity, California's largest national forest.
+There are just six law enforcement agents to patrol the 2.2 million-acre Shasta-Trinity, California's largest national forest.

-The agency also does not have any reclamation or Hazardous Materials teams to deal with this expanding problem.
+The agency also does not have any reclamation or hazardous materials teams to deal with this expanding problem.
 In addition to wildlife, there's concern about the risks to hikers and other park users.

-A recent analysis by the group Headwaters Economics showed that visitation to U.S. Forest Service and Bureau of Land Management land has risen by about 15% over the last decade, while budgets to support recreation in those agencies has fallen by a similar amount, as we've reported.
+A recent analysis by the group Headwaters Economics showed that visitation to U.S. Forest Service and Bureau of Land Management land has risen by about 15% over the past decade, while budgets to support recreation in those agencies has fallen by a similar amount, as NPR has reported.

-"The Forest Service is grossly under-funded on a number of fronts not just on a law enforcement front but on the scientific front as well.
+"The Forest Service is grossly underfunded on a number of fronts not just on a law enforcement front but on the scientific front as well.
 And that's something that we hope to change," CROP's McIntryre says.

-There's evidence this Shasta Trinity site was active in 2015 and reactivated again this year.
+There's evidence this Shasta-Trinity site was active in 2015 and reactivated again this year.

 "The solutions are very simple: You prevent it.
-You eradicate it, you remove the infrastructure and remove the chemicals," says Gabriel, the disease ecologist.
-"But if there's no funding mechanism and we don't remove this infrastructure it will be reactivated in the next couple years" by the very same growers.
+You eradicate it.
+You remove the infrastructure and remove the chemicals," says Gabriel, the disease ecologist.
+"But if there's no funding mechanism and we don't remove this infrastructure, it will be reactivated in the next couple years" by the very same growers.

-In California alone, there's currently a daunting backlog of some 2,000 contaminated illegal grow areas in national forests, he says.
-Those are thousands of mini toxic sites in your national forests waiting for a basic clean up.
+In California alone, there's a daunting backlog of some 2,000 contaminated illegal grow areas in national forests, he says.
+Those are thousands of minitoxic sites in your national forests waiting for a basic cleanup.